 Participants who watched these videos and then completed tasks performed at a higher and more accurate level.
 Not a bad exchange for watching 10 minutes of comedy or snacking.
 This demonstrates that having the right, positive frame of mind can affect your work performance.
 Unhappy employees are more likely to have poor attendance and experience more burnout and stress.

 Think about your own life.
-When you get up late, spill coffee on your blouse, and have to drive around the block for 10 minutes seeking a parking space, you don’t bounce into work ready to do your best.
+When you get up late, spill coffee on your shirt, and have to drive around the block for 10 minutes seeking a parking space, you don’t bounce into work ready to do your best.
 Your employees are human, just as you are, and being in a lousy mood affects their performance.
 While you can’t control their coffee spills, you can control the work environment they experience.

 Happy Employees Mean More Money for the Business

 An older study looked at companies that made it onto the Fortune Top 100 Companies to Work list from 1998 to 2005 and found that companies on the list saw a 14% increase in stock price, compared to an average of 6% for companies overall.

 That’s a tremendous difference.
 And, while the data is older, there’s no reason to believe it doesn’t apply today.
 Unlike many other employee surveys, this one isn’t done by just asking HR to answer a bunch of questions—they survey actual employees.
 You don’t get on the Top 100 list without having happy employees.